daegiri/central-ufabc-backend/README.md

 # api

-Projet to learn about sequelize and GraphQL.
+Projet to learn about prisma and GraphQL.